chrislattman/blogging-project/docs/git/index.md

 Congratulations!
 You have now contributed code with Git.

-PS: on GitHub and Bitbucket, Merge Requests are known as Pull Requests, and the default branch for Git is currently called `master`.
+PS: on GitHub and Bitbucket, Merge Requests are known as Pull Requests (PRs), and the default branch for Git is currently called `master`.

 ## Miscellaneous